coltongrainger/blog/_posts/2017-11-28-personal-statement.md

 	- personal transparency
 	- coltongrainger.com

-## Outline
+## Pedagogy

-- chronology
-	- 2014
-		- coupled oscillating pendula
-		- putnam
-	- 2015
-		- Putnam
-		- fourier series for heat equation
-		- COMAP: SIRS model for Ebola in Africa
-		- academic withdrawal (?)
-	- 2016
-		- rigourous coursework in Analysis and Topology
-		- modelling HIV in Houston
-		- logistic equation
-		- tutoring and grading
-		- putnam
-		- Galois Theory & Fuchsian Equations
-		- Igneous Dikes in Scotland
-	- 2017
-		- year of service in refugee case management
-			- data management
-			- vetted data during the implementation of 3 refugee databases
-		- novel, scalable resources for social workers
-			- case notes as narratives
-			- google maps API
-			- attemping to crowd source cultural knowledge
-				- native language speakers
-				- clinics
-				- bus routes
-			- refugee health needs assessment with medical students at Baylor
-		- git, web design
-			- coordinating volunteer program for family homeless shelter
-		- supplemental coursework
-			- probability
-			- differential equations
-			- numerical methods
-		- personal transparency
-		- coltongrainger.com
-- pedagogy
 - computationally intensive
 	- TeX, Markdown, MathJax, Mathbook
 	- programming, algorithm design
 	- Sage, SciPy, plotting
 	- examples first!
 - emphasis on literacy
 	- G. Polya
 	- R. L. Moore
 	- exposition as a social activity
 		- writing for an audience
 		- presentations as karaoke
 - learning math at scale
 	- nbgrader
 	- WebWork
 	- to publish small deck of Calculus review anki card

 Meta-understanding of maths.
 Metaphorically a journey through an unfamilar domain.
 From [Eliezer Yudkowsky](http://lesswrong.com/lw/31/what_do_we_mean_by_rationality/)
 > believing, and updating on evidence, so as to systematically improve the correspondence between your map and the territory